-DNP Curriculum and Program Outcomes
+DNP and Post-Graduate APRN Certificate Curriculum and Program Outcomes

-The DNP Essentials are the foundational outcome competencies deemed essential for all graduates of a DNP program regardless of specialty or functional focus.
+The Essentials are the foundational outcome competencies deemed essential for all nursing program graduates regardless of specialty or focus.
 Specialty competencies/content prepare the DNP graduate for those practice and didactic learning experiences for a particular specialty.
 Competencies, content, and practical experiences needed for specific roles in specialty areas are delineated by national specialty nursing organizations.
+The original Essentials were composed in 2006.
+In April 2021, new essentials of core competencies were developed and approved with input from many organizations, nurses, educators, and communities of interest.
+Colleges of nursing will implement the new core competencies over the next two to three years.
+We will fully implement the new core competencies in 2024-2025.